 Skip to main content

-External DNS Addon
+External DNS Controller

-The External DNS Addon is a Kubernetes add-on that automatically manages DNS records for services in a Kubernetes cluster.
+The External DNS Controller is a Kubernetes add-on that automatically manages DNS records for services in a Kubernetes cluster.
 It ensures that services are discoverable via DNS, making it easier to access applications running within the cluster from outside.

-The External DNS Addon simplifies the process of exposing applications running in Kubernetes to the outside world by managing DNS records automatically.
+The External DNS Controller simplifies the process of exposing applications running in Kubernetes to the outside world by managing DNS records automatically.
 It automatically creates DNS records for Kubernetes services and ingresses and keeps them up-to-date as services and ingresses are created, updated, or deleted.
 This enables users to easily manage and keep track of DNS records without worrying about manually updating them.

 OBLV Deploy